Born in Bordeaux, Christophe Stibio is a Melbourne-based painter whose signature medium is recycled strips of shredded documents.

 BENETTON Collection.
 Milan

-Private collections in France, Belgium, England, Spain, and Switzerland
+Private collections in France, Belgium, England, Spain, Switzerland and the USA.